sayak-sarkar/oauth-authenticator/README.md

 oauth-authenticator
 ===================

 Simple OAuth based web authentication system to submit resume for Agiliq, based on HTML5 / CSS3 and a bit of JS.
-It's a two page implementation with the index page used for acquiring authentication code and access token, whereas the postresume page is used for uploading the resume using the Agiliq API.
+It's a two page implementation with the index page used for acquiring authorization code and access token, whereas the postresume page is used for uploading the resume using the Agiliq API.

 Project URL
 ===========